How Retail Store Of The Future Holds Keys For Retail Shopping Trends

 The challenges in retailing do not go away with technology tools, they just change.

 Whoever had the must-have product used to own the market.
-Now it will become about access to that product, not just stocking the product.
+Now it will become about access to that product through the omni-channel customer experience, not just stocking the product.

 In addition, stores are getting much smaller.
 With the advent of just-in-time production, stores will no longer need the 10,000 square feet to house all the clothing sizes, so stores will shrink.
 This explains one of the fastest growing trends in retail, shipping containers being turned into boutiques of just 400 square feet.